anteCedens/CI-MS3-cookbook/README.md

 `PEP8` pointed out only things like too much spacing and too many characters in a line.

-As far as encountered bugs go, they're mainly to the with the CSS part, namely the background in relation to the navbar and footer.
-On certain occassions, the footer would become several times larger vertically, and would "push" the page's background up (or rather cover it), as well as not "stretching" with the page's content, but rather allow the content to go over it.
-Currently this is being dealt with in a rather brute force sort of, where the height of the background has been incresed to a certain percetage above 100%, until it reaches the point where it "forces" the footer to "sit back" in it's place and "behave normally"

-Also, on certain ocassions an unwanted white space would appear horizontally between the given page's background image and the navbar.
-Adding any sort of top border to the background ("any sort" meaning of whatever thickness) seemed to immediately remedy this.
-So this is being dealt with with a no less brute force workaround, where a transparent 1px top border has been added.

-This is marked with comments in style.css, and remains so until the causes are figured out, and a better solution is found.
+As far as encountered bugs go, there seem to still be some responsiveness issues, mainly concerning recipe card sizes, and footer positioning on some screen sizes, as well as forms display.

-In regards to the forms, i.e. writing to the database, there seem to be certain fields in them, where one blank space is added to the beginning of those fields, each time a writing (creating or updating) occurs.
+In regards to the forms' functionality, i.e. writing to the database, there seem to be certain fields in them, where one blank space is added to the beginning of those fields, each time a writing (creating or updating) occurs.
 This happens even if those fields are left empty.
 So, if, let's say, an entry (i.e. recipe) is first created (i.e. added), and then updated four times, those fields would then be recorded in the database as having five blank spaces entered at the beginning, and read (i.e. displayed) as such back on the page when the form is reopened.
 This hasn't been dealt with as of yet.